Disjunctions with stopping condition: Introducing disjunctions with stopping conditions

-Read $\gamma_a$ as a definition by cases: either $\gamma_a$ has rank $0$ and $\beta_0(x)$ or $\gamma_a$ has rank $1$ and $\beta_1(x)$ etc. Unfortunately, this definition doesn't work correctly.
+Unfortunately, this definition does not work correctly.
 This is because infinite conjunctions and disjunctions may behave badly in general models of $\CT^-$.
-Even if $\gamma_a$ indeed has rank $n$ (as intended), $\gamma_{a+1}$ may even define the whole of $M$, and consequently it may have a very small rank.
-Take $x$ such that $\neg \phi_0(x)$ holds.
-Then still we might have:
+Even if $\gamma_a$ indeed has rank $n$, $\gamma_{a+1}$ may still define the whole model $M$.
+Consequently, its rank can be even $- \infty$ if $\phi_0$ defines any nontrivial subset of the model.
+Even if we fix an $x$ such that $\neg \phi_0(x)$ holds, we still we might have:

-Of course, our truth predicate will be able to recognise:
+Our truth predicate will be able to recognise:

 and consequently it will yield the first disjunct false.
-In a similar fashion, it can yield the second disjunct false, the third disjunct false etc. However, it will not be able to conclude that the whole disjunctions is false.
+In a similar fashion, it can yield the second disjunct false, the third disjunct false etc. However, it will not be able to conclude that the whole disjunction is false.

-Of course, the obstacle outlined above does not prove that our attempt will fail, but one can prove that it does using a recent result from \cite{enayat_pachomow}.
-It is shown there that $\CT^-$ enriched with the principle: ''a finite disjunction is true iff one of the disjuncts is true'' is not conservative over $\PA$ and in fact has the same arithmetical strength as $\CT_0$, a compositional truth theory $\CT^-$ with $\Delta_0$ induction for the formulae in the extended language.
+We can in fact guarantee that in a typical model of $\CT^-$, nonstandardly large disjunctions will produce this kind of pathological behaviour.
+In \cite{enayat_pachomow}, it is shown that $\CT^-$ enriched with the principle: "a finite disjunction is true iff one of the disjuncts is true" is not conservative over $\PA$ and in fact has the same arithmetical strength as $\CT_0$, a compositional truth theory $\CT^-$ with $\Delta_0$ induction for the formulae in the extended language.\footnote{As shown in \cite{lelykphd}, preceded by a closely related result in \cite{kotlarski}, the arithmetical strength of this theory can be characterised as $\omega$ iterations of the uniform arithmetical reflection over $\PA$.}

 Now, a disjunction with stopping condition is a propositional construction which allows us to do exactly what we have failed to do in our na\"ive attempt above.
-In other words, we can define a nonstandard arithmetical formula $\gamma_{a+1}(x)$ such that if $k \in \omega$ is the least number for which $(M,T) \models \alpha_k[\gamma_a]$ (that is, $\gamma_a$ has rank less than $k$), then
+In other words, we can define a nonstandard arithmetical formula $\gamma_{a+1}(x)$ such that if $k \in \omega$ is the least number for which $(M,T) \models \alpha_{k+1}[\gamma_a]$ (that is, $\gamma_a$ has rank $k+1$), then